olexandr7/opendata-urban-ee/README.md

 ```
-The aim of the opendata-urban-ee project is to perform a comprehensive inventory of open datasets, related to urban landscape, for the further purpose of developing interactive data-based applications.
+TLU, Information Society Technologies
 ```

-1.
+The aim of the opendata-urban-ee project is to perform a comprehensive inventory of open datasets, related to urban landscape, for the further purpose of developing interactive data-based applications.

 | First Header  | Second Header |